oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-The verifier would learn this information via the SD-JWT-D:
+The verifier would learn this information via the Holder-Selected Disclosures JWT:

 {#example-simple_structured_some_blinded-sd_jwt_release_payload}
 ```json